Marriage is one of the sacraments of the Orthodox Church.

 Civil marriage license must be obtained prior to the wedding and a copy be given to the priest prior to the conduct of the wedding.

-Marriage must be conducted by an Orthodox priest in an Orthodox Church according to Orthodox Liturgical tradition.
+Marriage must be performed by a canonical Orthodox priest in an Orthodox Church according to the rites of the Orthodox tradition.

-Bride & Groom must provide documentation showing they are unmarried.
+Bride & Groom must provide documentation showing they are free to marry, that is unmarried.

-Either the Bride or Groom and the Sponsor must be members in good standing of an Orthodox parish.
+Either the Bride or Groom and one of the Sponsors must be members in good standing of an Orthodox parish.

 No individual may marry more than three times in the Church.